 They can be made to pretty much any shape and look great when layered or multiple shades are used.
 Available in a wide choice of colours in Marine Grade Canvas, PVC (Ferrari 502 ), or Commercial 95 UV protecting shade cloth, depending on whether or not the shade sail intended to be water-resistant or for shade only.

 Considerations usually include the path of the sun and shade achieved, ground conditions, your requirements and feasibility.
-Due to the rigging screws and fixings at each corner, the cover usually starts round 250mm from the fixing point.
-We also put an arc on the edge of the Shadesail which looks great an allows for even tensioning of the fabric.
-Its a good idea to consider this within your design, as it does impact the amount of shade you are going to achieve.
+Due to the rigging screws and fixings at each corner, the cover usually starts around 250mm from the fixing point.
+We also put an arc on the edge of the Shadesail which looks great and allows for even tensioning of the fabric.
+It’s a good idea to consider this within your design, as it does impact the amount of shade you are going to achieve.

 We recommend keeping any single-span below 6m because the engineering and costs can increase substantially above 6m.
 If you are looking to cover a larger area, then layering or joining a series of shades can be a more cost-effective solution, minimising groundworks and steelwork.